kadena-community/spirekey/docs/KIP-0030/SPECS.md

 #### Credential

 Every account will have 1 or more credentials returned when connected.
-The amount of credentials do not have to match the amount of credentials known on the blockchain.
+The amount of credentials does not have to match the amount of credentials known on the blockchain.
 The credentials returned are the credentials the user wishes to use to perform the transaction with.
 When multiple credentials are returned, you should prepare the transaction with all credentials signing for the same